sn0wfa11/msf/README.md

 I welcome suggestions or pull requests to anything include here, but keep in mind the below disclamer.

 **New Additions:**
+- Added a new module `/post/linux/socat` which will spawn a full TTY shell using the socat utility.
+This module assumes that you are using Kali or another Linux distro with Gnome as it will spawn a gnome-ternimal for the TTY shell.
+I have included socat static binaries in the /binaries folder.
+You can also build your own static binaries using the build scripts at: https://github.com/andrew-d/static-binaries
+  - With this you will get a full TTY shell with tab compleation, color, and command history.
+Much nicer than the standard Meterpreter 'shell' command.
+This one is for all you command line junkies like me!
+  - Perfect for machines without python where a pybash won't work.
 - I added two modules to exploit EternalBlue.
 These are optimizations of the modules currently included in the Metasploit Framework.
 I was able to get the exploits to run without the need for specifying an open share.
 I also added the 'check' ability to the module under `exploits/windows`.
 The `auxiliary` module is a modification of the run command module.
 It was modified to download and run a file such as a .bat file.
 This works very well for using Veil payloads...
 Both are tested and work correctly against unpatched Server 2012R2.
 - Linux priv_check now supports running Linux Exploit Suggester as part of its tests.
 Give it a path to LES, a writable directory on the target, and set the LES flag to true.